-Throughout his turn at the helm of the American edition of GQ, editor-in-chief Jim Nelson has secured the magazine’s position as one of the leading men’s titles within the industry, boasting over 46 National Magazine Awards for the publication.
-Honoured in areas such as photography and feature writing, in 2008 the publication was also awarded with the ‘General Excellence’ accolade, recognised as the most prestigious award within the industry.
+Throughout his tenure at the helm of the American edition of GQ, former editor-in-chief Jim Nelson secured the magazine’s position as one of the leading men’s titles within the industry, boasting over 46 National Magazine Awards for the publication.
+Honoured in areas such as photography and feature writing, in 2008 the publication was also awarded with the "General Excellence" accolade, recognised as the most prestigious award within the industry.

-Nelson’s own writing has appeared in publications such as The New York Times Magazine, Gourmet, and Food & Wine and was also featured in The Best American Sports Writing 2001 book written by Bud Collins.
+Nelson’s own writing has appeared in publications such as The New York Times Magazine, Gourmet and Food & Wine.
+He also featured in "The Best American Sports Writing 2001" book written by Bud Collins.